 Summary and Our Services

-Neuropsychological testing for ADHD is an essential component of the diagnostic process for people who suspect they or their child has an attention deficit or have already been diagnosed but want to understand their diagnosis better.
+Neuropsychological testing for ADHD in adults and children is an essential component of the diagnostic process for people who suspect they or their child has an attention deficit or have already been diagnosed but want to understand their diagnosis better.
 It provides valuable information for treatment planning and interventions tailored to your needs.
+It can also point out the benefits of ADHD and how to use them.
+We also provide related but more general neurodivergence testing and we have a specialty service for assessing ADHD symptoms in girls.

 We would be happy to talk to you about what neuropsychological testing for ADHD might be like for you, including the answers it could bring and the limitations.
 Please get in touch with us or schedule a consultation anytime.